 Recent legal developments in the EEA, including recent rulings from the Court of Justice of the European Union and from various EU Member State data protection authorities, have created complexity and uncertainty regarding transfers of personal data from the EEA to the United States and other so-called third countries outside the EEA.
+While the European Commission announced in March 2022 that an agreement in principle had been reached between EU and US authorities regarding a new transatlantic data privacy framework, no formal agreement has been finalised, and any such agreement, if formalised, is likely to face challenge at the CJEU.
 Similar complexities and uncertainties also apply to transfers from the UK to third countries.
-While the Consumer Group has taken steps to mitigate the impact, such as implementing the supplementary measures applicable in accordance with the regulatory risk of the country of destination of the personal data, the efficacy and longevity of these mechanisms remains uncertain.
+While the Consumer Group has taken steps to mitigate the impact of such complexities and uncertainties, such as implementing the supplementary measures applicable in accordance with the regulatory risk of the country of destination of the personal data, the efficacy and longevity of these mechanisms remains uncertain.